 Benny, Episode 15, "Swan Song at Dawn"

-And it's not just the ending or Balalaika's backstory.
-There's also the scene with Yukio telling her kouhai Maki good-bye and asking her to take care of her mother before she abandons her school and takes over the clan, leaving the poor girl in tears and screaming "Sempai, sempai!"... *SOB*
+- And it's not just the ending or Balalaika's backstory.
+There's also the scene with Yukio telling her kouhai Maki good-bye and asking her to take care of her mother, before she abandons her school and takes over the clan.
+That leaves the poor girl in tears and screaming "Sempai, sempai!" as Yukio leaves her.

-Near the end of the Hansel and Gretel arc, Gretel tells Rock what she and Hansel went through, relaying her bleak, nihilistic philosophy about life and the world.
+- Near the end of the Hansel and Gretel arc, Gretel tells Rock what she and Hansel went through, relaying her bleak, nihilistic philosophy about life and the world.
 Absolutely horrified, Rock gives her a hug and tells her that the world can be a beautiful place and should be a beautiful place, especially for children like her.
 Unfortunately, having had her humanity stripped from her at such a young age, Gretel doesn't respond in the most healthy of manners.
-Given how disturbingly common Hansel and Gretel's situation was in Ceaușescu's Romania, it made even this most jaded troper feel something in his eye.
+Given how disturbingly common Hansel and Gretel's situation was in Ceaușescu's Romania, it made even jaded viewers feel something in their eye.